uliss/quneiform/readme.txt

 directory of the source package.

-WINDOWS NOTE: Cuneiform tries to access its data files in the directory that contains cuneiform.exe.
+WINDOWS NOTE: Cuneiform tries to access its data files in the directory that contains the DLLs.
 You can place Cuneiform anywhere you want on your hard drive, just put the .dat files in the same directory.
+This works also when using Cuneiform as a library.

 Running